Jeffchen54/KMP-Kemono-Downloader/README.md

 - Extraction of a work's content and comments*.
 - Queuing system, download multiple URLs without user input
 - Multhreading support, significant download speed bonus.
+- Ease of use, cookies are for eating only!

 *Extraction is content is limited to text only.
 Hyperlinks will have their target url extracted for post content.